wix/Detox/docs/Guide.ThirdPartyDrivers.md

 ### Implementation details

 You may want to read through the source of both the built-in, official drivers as well as existing third party drivers to get a sense of how the code is structured.
+You can also look at `examples/demo-plugin/driver.js` for a minimal driver implementation that doesn't really do anything useful.
 Your driver should extend `DeviceDriverBase` and export as `module.exports`.

 ```
 const DeviceDriverBase = require('detox/src/devices/drivers/DeviceDriverBase');